mjcleme/firebasauth/README.md

 You should follow these [instructions](https://firebase.google.com/docs/web/setup) to set up your firebase project.

-1. First set up an express project on your amazon ec2 node.
+1. Next set up an express project on your amazon ec2 node.
 ```
 express firebaseauth
 cd firebaseauth